AdaCore/learn/content/courses/intro-to-ada/chapters/generics.rst

 with just one single element.
 This container tracks whether the element has been initialized or not.

-After writing package definition, we create the instance :ada:`I` of the :ada:`Element`.
+After writing the package definition, we create the instance :ada:`I` of the :ada:`Element`.
 We use the instance by calling the package subprograms (:ada:`Set`, :ada:`Reset`, and :ada:`Get`).